sablier-labs/flow/README.md

-## Sablier V2 Open-Ended
+## Sablier Flow

-This repository contains the smart contracts for the EOES (EVM open-ended streams) concept.
-By open-ended, we mean that the streams have no fixed duration and no deposit amount at stream creation.
+This repository contains the smart contracts for "flow" streams.
+By flow, we mean that the streams have no fixed duration and no deposit amount at stream creation.
 This concept is primarily beneficial for salaries and not for vesting or airdrops, where lockups are more appropriate.

 ### Motivation